commschamp/cc_tutorial/tutorials/tutorial4/README.md

 };
 ```
 Inside every case the `initField_X()` member is used to initialize the field to hold an appropriate
-member, and then redirect the rest of the `read()` operation to it to read rest of the value (because
+member, and then redirect the rest of the `read()` operation to it, to read rest of the value (because
 the key information was already consumed).

 Now, let's take a look how the `Msg1` is prepared to be sent out.